code-troopers/ct/README.md

 --
 Use consistent aliases in your `.ctproject` files, this way, you can define global aliases for your shell that will allow you to use consistent shortcut regardless of the project type you're on.

-For example, you can add an alias `alias run="ct run"` and in each project define such a command.
+For example, you can add an alias `alias run="./gradlew run"` and in each project define such a command.
 In your shell, a `run` will launch your project, no matter if the underlying task is a Maven or a Grunt one.

+# Man usage

+`ct` can extract content from README.md to provide a pseudo man-page for your project.

+You can use this feature by issuing `ct man` to view the README.md, you can target a specific topic with `ct man <TOPIC>` and list available topics with `ct man --help` (or `ct man -h`).

 License
 --